IgniteUI/igniteui-docfx/en/components/action-strip.md

 The Action Strip provides additional functionality and UI for the IgxGrid.
 This can be utilized via grid action components and we are providing two default ones:
 - [`IgxGridEditingActionsComponent`]({environment:angularApiUrl}/classes/igxgrideditingactionscomponent.html) - includes functionality and UI elements related to grid editing.
 It allows you to quickly toggle edit mode for cells or rows, depending on the value of the `rowEditable` option of the grid and whether deleting rows is allowed.
-- [`IgxGridPinningActionsComponent`]({environment:angularApiUrl}/classes/igxgridpinningactionscomponent.html) - includes functionality and UI elements related to grid pinning.
-It allows you to quickly pin rows and navigate between pinned rows and their disabled counterpart.
+- [`IgxGridPinningActionsComponent`]({environment:angularApiUrl}/classes/igxgridpinningactionscomponent.html) - includes functionality and UI related to grid row pinning.
+It allows you to quickly pin rows and navigate between pinned rows and their disabled counterparts.

 ```html
 <igx-grid [data]="data" [rowEditable]="true" [primaryKey]="'ID'">